-- Students who did not complete intensive course work in Phases I and II should schedule two four-week MSA blocks early in Phase IV to work on their project
+- Students who did not complete intensive course work in Phases I and II should schedule one or two four-week MSA elective courses early in Phase IV to work on their project (IDPT8091 and IDPT8093 - further information and registration form can be found at the bottom of this page)

 - Work on project between April and January